Reuben-Brewer/JoystickHID_ReubenPython2and3Class/README.md

 *Joystick_NameDesired = "Nintendo Switch Pro Controller"

-*Joystick_NameDesired = DOES NOT WORK "Xbox Series X Controller" #Name when connected via Bluetooth

-*Joystick_NameDesired = DOES NOT WORK "Controller (Xbox One For Windows)" #Name when plugged-in via USB-C. Rumble works both in wireless/wired modes.
+*Joystick_NameDesired = DOES NOT WORK: "Controller (Xbox One For Windows)" #Name when plugged-in via USB-C. Rumble works both in wireless/wired modes.
 Only trigger axes work.

+*Joystick_NameDesired = DOES NOT WORK: "Xbox Series X Controller" #Name when connected via Bluetooth

 ###########################

 ########################### Python module installation instructions, all OS's